Srijan-Chak012/Srijan-Chak012/README.md

 ### What am I trying to do? 🤔
 I have a few ideas (I like to call them my mega-projects) and am trying to explore as many things as I can before transforming my dreams and ideas into something more tangible.
 I hope to collaborate more on real-world projects and understand how to develop my visions into reality! 🤩

+#### I just try to remember: Surviving and Celebrating can apparently go together 🥳

 <!--
 **Srijan-Chak012/Srijan-Chak012** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.